Muhammad Sirajo Aliyu

 Muhammad Sirajo Aliyu is a Nigerian computer scientist.
-He is an associate professor of computer science at the Federal University Dutse (FUD) in Jigawa State and is currently serving a four-year term as the elected president of the Nigeria Computer Society.
+He is an associate professor of computer science at the Federal University Dutse in Jigawa State and is currently serving a four-year term as the elected president of the Nigeria Computer Society.

 Education

 He holds a BS in computer science from Usmanu Danfodiyo University Sokoto, a postgraduate diploma in education from the University of Calabar, a master’s degree in computer science from Bayero University Kano, and a PhD in computer science from University of Technology Malaysia.

 Academic and professional roles

 Aliyu began his career as a lecturer at the College of Agriculture, Lafia, Nasarawa State, where he established and led the Information Technology Unit.
-In 2006, he returned to Katsina State, accepting a tenure-track position as a Lecturer at Hassan Usman Katsina Polytechnic where he served in various roles, including Examination Officer, Acting Head of Computer Department, ICT Manager and ICT Coordinator.
+In 2006, he returned to Katsina State, accepting a tenure-track position as a lecturer at Hassan Usman Katsina Polytechnic where he served in various roles, including Examination Officer, Acting Head of Computer Department, ICT Manager and ICT Coordinator.

 He coordinated an IT competition organised by Nigeria Computer Society at the State and Northwest Zone level.
 Aliyu also participated in IT Institute Accreditation processes organised by the Computer Registration Council of Nigeria.

-Aliyu is director of information communication technology at FUD and has previously held several positions including head of the cybersecurity department, coordinator of the Department of Computer Science postgraduate programme, and faculty of computing postgraduate coordinator.
-He is also a board member of the National Information Technology Development Agency (NITDA) and a member of the National Council for Digital Innovation and Entrepreneurship.
+Aliyu is director of information communication technology at Federal University Dutse and has previously held several positions including head of the cybersecurity department, coordinator of the Department of Computer Science postgraduate programme, and faculty of computing postgraduate coordinator.
+He is also a board member of the National Information Technology Development Agency and a member of the National Council for Digital Innovation and Entrepreneurship.